MUTCD Law Changes III: Color Changes

 Several of these options will affect virtually every city or county in the country.
 Below is a list of various color changes, both optional and required.

 Note: This information is a summary of the various color options and requirements.
 Please visit the FHWA Website for more information, guidance, and updates.

 - You now have the approval to use the fluorescent version of the standard red, yellow or orange color as an alternative to the corresponding standard color of any sign.
-Take a look at this chart to review the common colors MUTCD recommends for various signs.

 - Alternative background colors for green street name signs are restricted to blue, brown or white.
 As you might have deduced, there are many questions that stem from this change.